idariis/Deep-Learning-Project-E20/README.md

 ## Usage

-### Importing modules
+### Importing Modules

-First the necessary modules are installed and imported, the drive is mounted and torch is setup to use the GPU
+First the necessary modules are installed and imported, the drive is mounted, and torch is setup to use the GPU

 ```python
 # Install modules from Hugging face